 Hike up to the 1,500-foot peak and enjoy the magnificent desert view from the top, and be sure to bring your camera in the spring, to capture the Park's gorgeous Mexican Gold Poppies in bloom.

 Stroll through the Park's new LEED Certified Visitor Center and check out at the exhibits or shop in the gift store.
 Drive a short distance north of the park to Casa Grande, and enjoy traveling in southern Arizona.

 Opened in 1929, the Pima County Courthouse stands as a display of Spanish Colonial Revival style architecture.
 Located in Tucson, in southern Arizona, the courthouse holds a spot on the National Register of Historic Places.
 The building is home to the Arizona Superior Court in Pima County, which also holds the office for the Treasurer and Recorder.

 Downtown historic Tucson would not be the same without the glittering dome of the Courthouse building.
 Visitors can access the courthouse during business hours and experience the beautiful architectural details prominent throughout the building.
 The building also features a courtyard and fountain, perfect for viewing the outer architecture on a gorgeous fall day in Arizona.
 Those traveling to Tucson will not want to miss the historic district's charm and Spanish style architecture complemented by the Pima County Courthouse.

 With over 165 miles of trails, there are plenty of choices for park exploration, including guided walks, talks and bicycling.
-There are several Best Western hotels in the Tuscon area, a logical choice for your lodging needs.
+The Tuscon area is a premier destination in Arizona, the Saguaro's are just one reason.

 Opened in 1971, the Tucson Convention Center is a large, multi-purpose arena found near downtown Tucson.
 With two performance venues, 9,275 seats, and more than 200,000 square feet of meeting and exhibition space, the Tucson Convention Center is a top hosting venue in the area.